ALEHACKsp/rat-base/README.md

 # Rat Base
 A basic base for a Remote.
 Access.
-Tool. written in native C++ and PHP.
+Tool. written in native C++, PHP, and MySQL.

 # Usage
 This RAT is not like most others it sends a GET request with all its data split by `|` to a API.